letsdrink/ouzo/docs/documentation/orm.rst

 Locking
 ~~~~~~~
 If you want to lock a particular rows in a table with SELECT ...
-FOR UPDATE:
+FOR UPDATE use lockForUpdate:

 ::